WisconsinRobotics/WRoverPlayground/src/topic_training/src/Begin_Here.md

 - and `rostopic type {topic}`.

 ## The Purpose of Topics
+Though possible, it is not feasible to have one node contain all the information a rover would need.
+We need to spread out the information into different files.
+This is where ROS topics come in.
 The word "topic" sounds very general, but it is actually a specific concept that allows ROS nodes to communicate with each other.
-This is extremely important because one node cannot possibly contain all the information a rover would need.
+They are a way to stream data in and out of a program.

+Using topics, our code now becomes 'hot-swappable.'
+Topics do not care which node is sending or receiving data, so we can easily create a node that serves data from a physical sensor as well as a mock node to test other nodes without needing to change those nodes.
+The reason is because the interfaces provided through the published data versus an actual sensor are equivalent.

-Topics allow us to specialize nodes, so they can execute their own code/tasks, while also sending and receiving information.
-For example, a node could receive data and send it to another one, a node could receive and analyze data and have another node do some action with it, a node could receive data from multiple nodes, etc.
+This allows us to specialize nodes, so they can execute their own code/tasks, while also sending and receiving information.
+For example, a node could receive data and send it to another one, a node could receive and analyze data and have another node do some action with it, a node could send data to multiple nodes, etc.

 ## Publisher/Subscriber Relationship
 The Publisher and Subscriber are both nodes that are connected by a topic, allowing them to send messages between each other.
 The Publisher node publishes messages on the topic, while the Subscriber node subscribes to the same topic to receive the Publisher's messages.